 - In October 2015, Honda ran a subsequent round of print, digital and radio advertising in select markets.
 In February 2016, Honda targeted Florida’s Miami-Dade and Broward counties with a similar campaign.

-- Honda also displayed a recall notification message on arena video boards at certain stops during the 2016 Civic Tour, highlighting this important issue to over 70,000 young music fans.
+- Honda also displayed a recall notification message on arena video boards at eight stops during the 2016 Civic Tour, highlighting this important issue to over 70,000 young music fans.

 Social Media Engagement

 - Honda has run sponsored, customized Facebook posts that target specific individuals who own affected vehicles.
 The posts mention the make and model of the vehicle in question.
 To implement the campaign, Honda leveraged Facebook’s Custom Audiences feature, which provides the ability to target a brand’s first party data on the Facebook platform.
 To reach specific owners of affected vehicles, encrypted email addresses associated with recalled VINs are matched to Facebook UserIDs.
 When a customer logs into Facebook, they are presented with a custom message regarding the recall.